prayag2010/PES-Project-4/README.md

 This folder contains source and header file for the boot process of the freedom board.

 **Folder source:**
-This folder contains source files which are common to all targets and are compiled based on the macro definitions.
+This folder contains source files which are common to all build configurations and are compiled based on the macro definitions.
 The application is made modular by defining multiple source files.
 The PES Project 4.c is defined here, which has the main() function and  is compiled for all targets.